 As I had a long free weekend, I spontaneously booked a short solo trip to the European Capital of Culture, Aarhus.
 Once there, I met Lina at ARoS and visited the different exhibitions as well as the rainbow panorama on top of the building, where you have a great view of the city.
 Later, we went to Salling Rooftop for another great lookout at Aarhus.
 And they even have a skywalk with a glass floor there.
 Other must-sees in Aarhus include Den Gamle By, Aarhus University with its wonderful park, and Aarhus Rådhus.
 Or, you just walk across the city to spot another beautiful place there.

-Other sights to see in Arhus are, for example, Den Gamle By, Aarhus University with its wonderful park, and Aarhus Rådhus.
-Or, you can also simply walk across the city and will definitely spot another beautiful place there.
-Arhus also has a lot of great cafés and restaurants to offer, but a highlight is definitely Aarhus Street Food.
+Despite the many cafés and restaurants around the city, Aarhus Street Food is definitely a highlight.
 During my visit, Lina and I also went to FFOOD for a cup of coffee and had another cup of coffee later on at the Dokk1.
-In the evening, I said goodbye to Lina and went back to my place afterward, where I fell asleep pretty soon after walking 15 km that first day.
+In the evening, I said goodbye to Lina and headed back to my place, where I fell asleep pretty soon after walking 15 km that first day.

-I started my second and, at the same time, last day in Aarhus with a cinnamon bun and a cup of coffee at my Airbnb before heading to the city center again.
+I started my second and already last day in Aarhus with a cinnamon bun and some coffee at my Airbnb before heading to the city center again.
 There I did some shopping, bought the obligatory postcard for my parents and had lunch before I went back to Odense in the afternoon.
-But to sum it up, if you ever make it to Denmark, make sure to stop by in Aarhus, which is more than worth a visit.
+But to sum it up, if you ever make it to Denmark, make sure to visit Aarhus, which is more than worth a visit.